learn-co-students/my_find_code_along-v-000/README.md

 Fork and clone this lab.
 You'll be coding your solution in `lib/my_find.rb`.
 If at any point you want to follow along with the example, you can put a `binding.pry` anywhere in the method and run `ruby bin/my_find` in your terminal to pry around.

 ###Step 1
-We need to iterate through each element in the passed in collection using the simple lower level iterator `while`.
+We need to iterate through each element passed in the collection using the simple lower level iterator `while`.
 Remember, since this is a lower level iterator, we will need to explicitly add a counter we'll call `i`, and increment it each time we go into the loop (`i = i + 1`):

 ```ruby
 def my_find(collection)